-Crossroads Travel clients will enjoy a full breakfast daily as a part of your package.
-Breakfast is not a big feature of the Spanish culture, a biscuit or slice of cake with coffee, then something a little more substantial around 10 am is usual.
-We have done our best to communicate with your accommodation the need for a hearty breakfast ensuring you have plenty of fuel to burn.
+We have communicated with our Accommodations that our clients need to enjoy a full breakfast.
+Breakfast is not a big feature of the Spanish diet.
+A biscuit or slice of cake with coffee, then something a little more substantial around 10 am is their usual.

 Some sections have fewer services than others.
-It’s important to check your Camino guide and be prepared.
 You will need snacks and/or fruit to maintain energy levels throughout the day.
-Most villages you pass through have cafés, bars or a small supermarket where you can buy snacks.
-I keep a stash in my suitcase for my backpack and pick up a few pieces of fruit along the way.
+Most villages you pass through have cafés, bars or small supermarkets where you can buy snacks.
+Check your Camino guide and be prepared if you are walking through isolated areas.

-Each region has it’s favoured specialities, however, the two most common staples in all regions, for a quick feed along the way; Tortilla (potato omelette) and Bocadillo con Jamon (bread roll with cured ham).
-I have not met anyone that doesn’t enjoy both or one of these, washed down with a good coffee or wine.
+Each region has its favoured specialities, however, the two most common staples in all regions; Tortilla (potato omelette) and Bocadillo con Jamon (bread roll with cured ham).
+A must-try, enjoy both of these washed down with a good coffee or wine.

-Restaurants on Camino open at the earliest after 7 (for a hungry Pilgrim this is late), a fun social part of Camino is meeting up with Pilgrims you have connected with during the day for a drink and something light to eat before dinner.
-You will hear a lot of laughter and stories, possibly share a few of your own.
-During this time of day, bars serve small tapas with your drink, the type will vary depending on what region you are in.
+Restaurants on the Camino open at the earliest after 7 (for a hungry Pilgrim this is late), a fun social part of the Camino is meeting up with Pilgrims you connected with during the day for a drink and something light to eat before dinner.
+During this time of day, bars serve small tapas with your drink, the type will vary depending on the region.

 Cena (evening meal)

-Also a great social part of the Camino with so much variety and an abundance of options.
-One thing is for certain, you will always see Perrigrinos menu del dia (Pilgrims menu of the day); 3 courses (2 or 3 choices per course) starter, main and dessert.
+Also, a great social part of the Camino.
+Enjoy Pilgrim menus to Michelin stars.
+One thing is for certain, you will always see the Perrigrinos menu del dia (Pilgrims menu of the day); 3 courses (2 or 3 choices per course) starter, main and dessert.
 Typically soup, salad and a seasonal local offering for starters.
-Fish, meat or soup for main and Ice cream, tart or fruit for dessert served with bread, water and usually wine included.
-Starting at around 12 Euro upward a popular option for many.
+Fish, meat or chicken for the main and Ice cream, tart or fruit for dessert.
+Served with bread, water and wine.
+Starting at around 15 Euro upward is a popular option for many.